 This fellowship supports focused, time-blocked projects designed to produce clear, public-facing insights that push our understanding of land value forward.

-While full academic research often takes years, substantial insight can be generated through descriptive data analysis, investigative work, and narrative-driven research, particularly when applied to land.
+The fellowship is grounded in a simple premise: While full academic research often takes years, substantial insight can be generated through descriptive data analysis, investigative work, and narrative-driven research, particularly when applied to land.

 Why Apply